carbonblack/cbc-binary-toolkit/README.md

 **Note: The above command needs to be run from the base folder of the repo**

+### Running the Analysis tool

+If you want to execute the analysis tool without installing the package you can run the tool directly using the `analysis_util.py` script in `src/cbc_binary_toolkit_examples/tools`

 ### Running the Toolkit tests